qiuanzhu/xlink/README.md

 # xlink
-Genetic association models for X-chromosome SNPS on continuous, binary and survival outcomes Abstract
 The expression of X-chromosome undergoes three possible biological processes: Xchromosome inactivation (XCI), escape of the X-chromosome inactivation (XCI-E), and skewed X-chromosome inactivation (XCI-S).
 Although these expressions are